openstack-archive/tripleo-quickstart/roles/convert-image/README.md

 # Convert an overcloud-full.qcow2 into an image to boot an undercloud from

-The `convert-image` role transforms an overcloud-full image into one which an undercloud can be booted from in order to save time on package installs, while not needing to maintain/host a specific undercloud image.
+The `convert-image` role transforms an overcloud image into one which an undercloud can be booted from in order to save time on package installs, while not needing to maintain/host a specific undercloud image.